ohyooo/MVVMBaseProject/README.md

 - Simple, easy to read
 - Use few libs, save time for gradle syncing
 - No dagger or any other DI lib

-## Enviroment

-I like to follow the latest stable version

-- Android Studio 3.6.1
-- Kotlin 1.3.70-release-Studio3.6-1
-- Project dependencies, see each module's build.gragle

 ## Module